MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/wubr-troubleshooting-device-config-using-script.md

 This file records appraiser (sometimes referred to as Device Appraiser or Microsoft Compatibility Appraiser) information.
 Appraiser is the Windows component that corresponds to the compatibility updates.
 It assesses the apps and drivers on the device for compatibility with the latest version of Windows.
 Appraiser depends on the following files:

 - *%windir%\System32\appraiser.dll*.
 The file version must be 10.0.17763 or higher.
 - *%windir%\System32\CompatTelRunner.exe*.
-If the file does not exist, make sure that all compatibility updates have been installed on the device.
+If the file doesn't exist, make sure that all compatibility updates are installed on the device.

 #### RegDataCollection.txt